 It showed high CRP levels to predict coronary artery disease and stroke more in women than high cholesterol levels in the Harvard Women's Health Study.

 A more prevalent cause of heart disease is high cholesterol.
-According to the Jackson Heart Study, the Hs-CRP may play a role in developing type 2 diabetes among African-Americans.
-This test may be ordered with other tests to determine a person’s heart disease or stroke risk.
+According to the Jackson Heart Study, the Hs-CRP may play a role in developing type 2 diabetes among African Americans.
+This test may be ordered with other tests to determine a person's heart disease or stroke risk.
 CRP may potentially be utilized as a predictor of health outcomes in chronic obstructive pulmonary disease, according to a recent study (COPD).
 Doctors may order a CRP test to identify inflammatory autoimmune illnesses such as

-The liver responds to acute inflammation or infection and chronic inflammation by producing CRP into the circulation.
-CRP interacts with your body’s complement system, a defensive mechanism in your immune system that aids in eliminating pathogens such as bacteria and viruses.
+The liver responds to acute inflammation or infection and chronic inflammation by producing CRP in the circulation.
+CRP interacts with your body's complement system, a defensive mechanism in your immune system that aids in eliminating pathogens such as bacteria and viruses.

 Before the test:

 The test might take less than five minutes, and you can leave immediately after the test until feeling faint or sick.
 The test can be conducted in the laboratory or as preferred by the doctor's indications.
 It is preferred to wear short-sleeved shirts while having difficulty.

 Food and drink: Fasting isn't required for a CRP or hs-CRP test, so you might be able to get one straight after your appointment with your doctor.
 It's also not necessary to fast for an ESR test.
 However, many cholesterol tests do, so if your doctor is having your levels checked, fasting can be preferred before a few hours of the testing.
 If you have additional tests scheduled simultaneously, your doctor will give you precise advice on how to proceed.

 This test does not require any special preparation.
 On the day of the test, you may eat normally.